haixiangyan/a-cat-a-dog-react/README.md

 # a-cat-a-dog-react

-A React Application for displaying info of Cats and Dogs.
+A React App for showing cats and dogs.